 Many businesses also use Kanban workflow, which lists step-by-step processes between delivering a task.
 The Kanban system involves the use of cards listing tasks that need to be done and then creating a board where you can track a task’s progress (“assigned”, “in progress”, “for review”, etc).
+It is known as a Kanban board for visualizing workflows.
 This makes progress clear at any given point and makes project management easier by tracking every moving task within the project.

 The risks associated with dependencies